nschneid/annodoc/ccg-markup.md

     VP/NP[case=acc number=sg]
     VP/NP[book +acc]

-There is also arrow notation for type-raised categories: <tt>NP^</tt> renders as NP↑.
+There is also arrow notation for type-raised categories: `NP^` renders as NP↑.

 We have not worked out a system for notating diamond operators or other bells and whistles used in certain varieties of CCG.